gwegash/trane/README.md

 ```
 npm run dev
 ```

+### Current known issues/bugs

+* The attack/release knobs are a slight hack.
+I'd like to be able to include attack/release parameter within the `(play ...)` macro
+    * The attack/release knobs are a bit broken on chrome at the moment as a result.

 ## Acknowledgements
 * Ian Henry and his wonderful book [Janet For Mortals](https://janet.guide).
 The js-janet interop is a modified version to the one running in https://toodle.studio